daniel-england/rx-elasticsearch-demo/README.md

 # rxjs-elasticsearch

-This project shows how to use rxjs to stream all elasticsearch results using express js.
+This project shows how to use RxJS to stream all elasticsearch results using express.

+[RxJS](http://reactivex.io/rxjs/) JS reactive stream framework

+[Express](https://expressjs.com/) Node js web framework

 # Running Locally